salman-ibrahim/FormExtractor/README.md

 #Additional Dependencies
 OpenCV is Required since the extraction of face is based on image processing that makes.

-Remove or Commment Line 61 of code to prevent Rectengles around images.
+Remove or Commment Line 61 of code to prevent Rectangles around images.